HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 The Canadian Engineering Accreditation System

 In Canada, the Canadian engineering education system is carefully monitored to ensure that Canadian undergraduate engineering programs meet the academic requirements necessary for the practice of the profession of engineering.
 The Canadian Engineering Accreditation Board (CEAB) carefully and rigorously reviews undergraduate engineering programs in Canada.
-As part of this review process the CEAB sends visiting teams to Canadian engineering university to thoroughly review every engineering program in depth.
+As part of this review process the CEAB sends visiting teams to Canadian engineering university to thoroughly review every engineering programs in depth.
 If the program meets the high standards that have been set for accreditation, the program becomes CEAB accredited.
 For you to become licensed as a Professional Engineer or Foreign Licensee, your academic background must be equivalent to a CEAB accredited degree in engineering.

 Mutual Recognition Agreements